-As part of our Will drafting service, we will assess whether there is any useful tax planning advice that could be undertaken in respect of your estate.
-There will be an additional charge for any specific advice given or work undertaken in this regard and we would advise you of this at the meeting.
+As part of our Wills service, we will assess whether there is any useful tax planning advice that could be undertaken in respect of your estate.
+There will be an additional charge for any specific advice given or work undertaken in this regard and we would advise you of this at the initial meeting.

-If you decide to make a more complex Will such as including a life interest or discretionary trust, then we will be able to provide you with a cost estimate/quote as appropriate.
-As a guide, to include a trust in the Will is approximately an additional £150 to £350 plus VAT.
+If you decide to make a more complex Will such as including a life interest or discretionary trust, then we will be able to provide you with a costs estimate/quote as appropriate.
+As a guide, the average cost to include a trust in your Will ranges from an additional £150 to £350 plus VAT.

-If you instruct us to prepare your Wills, we are happy to place them in storage free of charge.
+If you instruct us to prepare your Will, we are happy to place it in storage free of charge.

 We would be delighted to assist you once we have a better understanding of your circumstances.

-We ask that you complete our Will Questionnaire to ensure the process is dealt with as efficiently as possible and provides information needed to enable us to advise you fully.
-The Will Questionnaire gives you an idea of the information we will require to prepare Wills that suit your particular circumstances and achieve your wishes.
+We ask that you complete our Will Questionnaire to ensure the process is dealt with as efficiently as possible.
+The questionnaire provides us with the information needed to enable us to advise you fully, and also gives you an idea of the information we will require to review or prepare a Will in a way that suits your particular circumstances and achieve your wishes.

 We request that the following sections of the Will Questionnaire are completed:-